 c.
 Damaged or Lost Equipment.
 If the Equipment is damaged by Customer, destroyed, lost or stolen while in Customer's possession, Customer is responsible for the cost of repair or replacement of the Equipment.

 g.
 Repair.
 Suddenlink will repair and/or replace defective Software or Equipment provided such damage was not caused by misuse, neglect or other fault of Customer.
-Suddenlink assumes no responsibility and shall have no responsibility for the operation, maintenance, condition or repair of any Customer-provided equipment and/or software, including, but not limited to, televisions, computer devices, remote controls or other consumer electronics, including any hardware or third party software, which may be connected to the Services ("Customer Equipment"), except that Suddenlink may automatically push required software or firmware updates directly to Customer Equipment when necessary for the provision of Suddenlink Service(s).
+Suddenlink assumes no responsibility and shall have no responsibility for the operation, maintenance, condition or repair of any Customer-provided equipment and/or software, including, but not limited to, televisions, computer devices, remote controls or other consumer electronics, including any hardware or third party software, that may be connected to the Services ("Customer Equipment"), except that Suddenlink may automatically push required software or firmware updates directly to Customer Equipment when necessary for the provision of Suddenlink Service(s).
 Customer is responsible for the repair and maintenance of Customer Equipment.
+Customer is also responsible for the repair and maintenance of inside wiring at the service location unless otherwise agreed by Customer and Suddenlink.
 Suddenlink is not responsible or liable for any loss or impairment of Suddenlink’s Service due in whole or in part to a malfunction, defect or otherwise caused by Customer Equipment.
 Suddenlink makes no warranties, with respect to Equipment or Service provided by Suddenlink or with respect to the Equipment's compatibility with any Customer Equipment.

-13. Customer Liability for Users.
+12. Customer Liability for Users.
+Customer must be at least eighteen years of age to subscribe to Services.
 Customer is responsible for any access, use or misuse of the Services and/or Equipment that may result from access or use by any other person who has access to Customer's premises, equipment or account.
-Customer is responsible for ensuring that all persons who use Customer's subscribed to Services ("Users") understand and comply with all terms and conditions applicable to the Services.
+Customer is responsible for ensuring that all persons who use Customer's Services (each, a "User") understand and comply with all terms and conditions applicable to the Services.

-14. Access to Customer Premises.
-Customer grants Suddenlink and its employees, agents, contractors, and representatives all necessary rights of access to enter and within Customer's premises, including access to space for cables, conduits and equipment, the wiring within Customer's premises and Customer's computer(s) and other devices, to install, deliver, connect, inspect, maintain, repair, replace, disconnect, remove or alter any and all facilities, check for signal leakage or install or deliver Equipment and Software provided by Suddenlink.
+13. Access to Customer Premises.
+Customer grants Suddenlink and its employees, agents, contractors, and representatives the right to access and otherwise enter Customer's premises and access Equipment, the wiring within Customer's premises and Customer's computer(s) and other devices to install, connect, inspect, maintain, repair, replace, disconnect, remove or alter the Equipment, check for signal leakage, or install or deliver Suddenlink provided Software.
 Customer shall cooperate in providing such access upon request of Suddenlink.
 If Customer is not the owner of the premises, Customer warrants that Customer has obtained the legal authority of the owner to authorize Suddenlink personnel and/or its agents to enter the premises for the purposes described herein.
 Suddenlink’s failure to remove its Equipment shall not be deemed an abandonment thereof.
-Customer shall provide a secured space with electrical power, climate control and protection against fire, vandalism, and other casualty for Suddenlink’s equipment.
-Customer is responsible for ensuring that Customer's equipment is compatible for the Services selected and with the Suddenlink network.

-15. Violations of this Agreement.
-It shall be a violation of this Agreement for Customer or any User (1) to engage in any conduct prohibited by this Agreement (or by any terms and conditions incorporated herein by reference); or (2) not to engage in conduct required by this Agreement, each case determined in Suddenlink’s sole good faith discretion.
+14. Violations of this Agreement: It shall be a violation of this Agreement for Customer or any User: (1) to engage in any conduct prohibited by this Agreement (or by any terms and conditions incorporated herein by reference); or (2) not to engage in conduct required by this Agreement, each case determined in Suddenlink’s sole good faith discretion.
 In addition, whether or not the conduct set forth below is elsewhere prohibited by this Agreement, it shall be a violation of this Agreement if:

 a.
 Customer or any User fails to abide by Suddenlink’s rules and regulations or to pay the charges billed;